ikedadada/go-ptor/README.md

 When the client resolves a `.ptor` address, it sends a CONNECT cell once for the current circuit before any streams are opened.
 After the CONNECT succeeds, stream data continues to use BEGIN cells as before.
+The CONNECT payload is onion encrypted across all hops so only the exit relay can read it.

 ### Environment variables